Man, at time of just climbing, here we are at the beginning of the third and final busy broadcast hour, the EIB network today.

 We're held accountable for things they think that we might even privately think.

-This guy comes along and says it's a speed bump.
+This guy comes along and says, it's a speed bump.

 Nobody could withstand this kind of scrutiny.

-He's gonna have a great career.
+He's going to have a great career.

 Don't sweat it.